kasnder/aireg/_pages/team.md

 permalink: /team
 ---

-The seminar in Venice brought together a wealth of outstanding individuals, from Goodenough College and the University of Oxford, and their friends.
+The seminar in Venice brought together a wealth of outstanding individuals, from Goodenough College and the University of Oxford, and their friends:

 - Professor Sir Nigel Shadbolt FRS (University of Oxford)
 - The Rt Hon The Lord Neuberger of Abbotsbury HonFRS